ARGUMENTATION STUDIES:

 Whately R., Elements of Rhetoric Comprising an Analysis of the Laws of Moral Evidence and of Persuasion, with Rules for Argumentative Composition and Elocution, 1828.

-In the first half of the twentieth century, many such books are published, where didactic purposes mingle with more theoretical considerations.
-But the work of Toulmin does not fit at all in this tradition, linked to the practices of the Speech Communication Departments or of the English Departments in the United States.
-No book of that kind is listed in his bibliography, and he quotes no work coming from the field of rhetoric.
+In the first half of the twentieth century, many such books were published, mixing didactic purposes were mixed with more theoretical considerations.
+Toulmin’s work, however, does not fit into this tradition, tied to education, to the practices of Speech Communication Departments or English Departments in the United States.
+No such book is listed in his bibliography, and he cites no work from the field of rhetoric.

-3. 1958 and after: Constitution of the field of argumentation studies
+3. 1958 and After: The Constitution of the Field of Argumentation Studies

 Chaïm Perelman, Lucie Olbrechts-Tyteca, 1958, Traité de l’Argumentation.
 La Nouvelle Rhétorique = 1969, The New Rhetoric — A Treatise on Argumentation.